Bachelor of Music in Composition

 The BM degree in Composition is a course of study that prepares a student for a professional career in music composition and arranging, with a focus on pre-professional training.
 Many students in this program go directly to graduate school.

-Composition students present a senior recital of original works and participate in numerous ensembles, including the New Music Ensemble.
+Composition students present a senior recital of original works and participate in numerous ensembles, including the New Music Ensemble (legacy site).
 The composition program includes at least six semesters of study in music composition.
 While the primary focus is on contemporary concert music, you will explore many other styles and technologies such as jazz, electronic, computer, and MIDI applications.
 Film scoring is also part of the program.

 Spotlight on Composition Students